 Snoring is a condition that affects 45% of normal adults and can be a signal that something is wrong with your breathing during sleep.

-Snoring is bothersome to others, but can also indicate a more serious health condition.
+Snoring might be bothersome to others, but it can also indicate a more serious health condition.

 Causes of Snoring

-Snoring can be a sign of something serious like sleep apnea or it can be caused by a number of other factors, such as anatomy, weight, or alcohol use.
+Snoring can be a sign of something serious like sleep apnea or caused by many other factors, such as anatomy, weight, or alcohol use.

 Common causes of snoring:

 - Nasal congestion due to allergies or illness